At Silsden Primary School we believe that:

 Children are assessed against each KPI at least a week after the lesson learning.
 The assessments are based on carefully selected questions or problems aimed to assess the child’s progress against each milestone of the KPI.
 Children complete these independently in their KPI Assessment Book and the teacher uses these responses to judge whether the child has met Milestone 1, 2 or the Year Expectation for that strand of learning.

 Y3 and Y4 children (and older children still working at this level) are assessed against their knowledge of the 200 High Frequency Words until these words are secured – and their progress recorded by the class teacher.
-Results are submitted in December, March and June and collated into the Year Group Achievement Profile.

 Grammar and Punctuation are assessed using the Rising Stars Grammar and Punctuation Test in Y3 and Y4, and past SATS papers in Y5 and Y6.